Gideon9212/Livecustom/README.md

 -Must have a working card script, card database, and pictures.
 We will not take requests to be scripted for you here.
 Request go to this hub: https://github.com/Gideon9212/Custom_Requests

 -Card ID's must start with 515xxxxxx (9 numbers total, first 3 starting with 515.
 Few exceptions will be made.
-Any more then 10 will cause overflow.)
+10 or more will cause overflow.)

 -Custom setcodes must start with fxx (x being the numbers.
 If you want to do f1, do f01 please) Check setcode list here: https://docs.google.com/spreadsheets/d/1QEB79bUre_l6NMFjbhDKRACkrJs0Pz23IZVFMj3chM0/edit#gid=0